awbn/minion-daemon/README.md

 ### Control Signals

-While in the foreground (e.g., when the script hasn't been forked), it will respond to any control signals such as `ctrl-x` and exit gracefully.
+The daemon responds to any control signals it receives and will exit gracefully.
+While in the foreground (e.g., when the script hasn't been forked) this means it will exit gracefully when `ctrl-x` is called.

 ### Extending minion-daemon (e.g., writing a daemon)